ja841014/YelpCamp/README.md

 ## Features
 • Authentication:
-  a. _User signup with username, Email and password_
+    _User signup with username, Email and password_
-  b. _User login with username and password_
+    _User login with username and password_
 • Authorization:
-  a. _User cannot edit posts and response posts without being authenticated_
-  b. _User cannot edit or delete posts and comments which created by other_
+    _User cannot edit posts and response posts without being authenticated_ _User cannot edit or delete posts and comments which created by other_
 • Security:
-    _User cannot enter sensitive words in any textbox such as "$ . "<script>" "_
+    _User cannot enter sensitive words in any textbox such as "$ . <script> "_
 • Four basic operations - CRUD
     _Create, read, update and delete campgrounds_
     _Display campgrounds on the Mapbox_